Jessica Barson: Alcohol consumption and dietary fat intake

 During graduate school, Barson explored the relationship between alcohol consumption and fat metabolism to understand how the mechanisms that control reward or food intake may also regulate alcohol consumption.
 There exists a positive behavioral feedback loop with fat consumption such that fat intake leads to increased consummatory behavior due to orexin and opioid release in the brain.
 In her work, Barson probed the mechanisms of this positive feedback loop at play during alcohol consumption.
-She found that ethanol could substitute for fat in this positive feedback loop that decreasing circulating lipid levels leads to decreased ethanol intake.
+She found that ethanol could substitute for fat in this positive feedback loop and that decreasing circulating lipid levels leads to decreased ethanol intake.
 Barson explored this fascinating interconnectivity between fat and ethanol metabolism and their impacts on behavior.
 Barson found that ethanol increases the same fat-stimulated neuropeptides, orexin and opioids, in the brain and the more ethanol they voluntarily consume, the higher the expression level of these neuropeptides.
-Further she found that decreases in ethanol consumption, decrease expression of orexin.
+Further, she found that decreases in ethanol consumption decrease expression of orexin.
 Probing the effects of opioids on consummatory behavior, Barson injected opioids into brain regions involved in feeding and reward and found increases in alcohol consumption and increases in dopaminergic release in the nucleus accumbens, typically involved in reward behavior.

 Barson's work highlighted novel mechanisms driving alcohol intake which create future opportunities for development of targeted strategies to prevent alcohol abuse.
-In Barson's first author paper published in the journal Alcohol, Barson shows a strategy to intervene the vicious cycle between fat and alcohol, where consumption of the two synergistically act to drive brain processes that drive further consumption.
+In Barson's first author paper published in the journal Alcohol, Barson shows a strategy to interrupt the vicious cycle between fat and alcohol, where consumption of the two synergistically acts to drive brain processes that drive further consumption.
 Since both fat and alcohol appear to increase blood triglyceride levels, Barson administered a triglyceride lowering drug called Gemfibrozil which caused a significant reduction in orexigenic peptide and reduced ethanol intake.